xari/boggle/README.md

 ## Tests

-- Unit tests for the business logic
+- Unit tests for the core business logic.
-- Snapshots for non-randomized parts of the UI
+- Snapshots for the non-randomized or dynamic parts of the UI.
-- Shallow-rendering (Enzyme) for testing the randomized board
+- Shallow-rendering for testing the randomized Boggle board.

 ## Dependencies